sile-typesetter/casile-demos/README.md

 For example `fancy_book.md` doesn't actually have any content, it is just a placeholder that loads chapter files from a directory.

-You con also directly build any arbitrary output:
+You can also directly build any arbitrary output:

 ```
-make fancy_book-halfletter-softcover.pdf
+make fancy_book-cep-paperback.pdf
 ```

 [casile]: https://github.com/alerque/casile